 LinkedIn Tools from LinkedIn

 How often do you get advertisements for LinkedIn premium accounts?
 Unless you’re already a premium member, there’s a good chance they’re always trying to get you to upgrade.
-Trouble is, until recently there wasn’t a form of premium for sales professionals.
-Recruiters, job seekers and high-level professionals got all the attention.
+Trouble is, until recently, there wasn’t a form of premium for sales professionals.
+Recruiters, job seekers, and high-level professionals got all of the attention.
 However, LinkedIn has developed Sales Navigator for sales professionals.